noaeen/noaeen.github.io/_pages/teaching.md

-## [Teaching Assistanct]: Department of Electrical and Software Engineering, University of Calgary
+## [Teaching Assistant]: Department of Electrical and Software Engineering, University of Calgary
 - ENGG 233 Computing for Engineers (Fall 2014, 2016, 2020)
 - SENG 637 Dependability and Reliability of Software Systems (Summer 2019, 2020)
 - ENEL 645 Data Mining and Knowledge Discovery  (Spring 2019)